nitis-languages/nitis-byte-code-spec/STACK_BEHAVIOUR.md

 Does nothing with stack

 ## MoveVar
-Pushes/Pops values on- into stack (type dynamicly evaulated on Jit compilation)
+Pushes/Pops values on- into stack (type dynamically evaluated on Jit compilation)